berkeley-scf/tutorial-databases/sql.md

 > can we modify the second query to get the exact same results as the
 > first?

-Note that the second query will return duplicates where we have a person asking multiple R or Python queries.
-But we know how to solve that by including a DISTINCT:

-    select distinct displayname, userid from ...

 Which is faster?
 The second one looks more involved in terms of the joins, so the timing results seen above make sense.

-Or we could use UNION or EXCEPT to find people who have asked either or only one type of question, respectively.
+We could use UNION or EXCEPT to find people who have asked either or only one type of question, respectively.

 > **Challenge**: Find the users who have asked either an R question or a